 La Harpe was impressed with the land.
-"There is not in the whole colony of Louisiana an establishment more useful to make than on the branch of this river not only because of the mild climate, the fertility of the land, the richness of the minerals, but also because of the possibility of trade that one might introduce with Spain and New Mexico."
-He felt that animals and goods could be easily transported and traded for hides, pelts, and furs.
+"There is not in the whole colony of Louisiana an establishment more useful to make than on the branch of this river not only because of the mild climate, the

 Fort St. Jean Baptiste

 has been reconstructed near

 Natchitoches.